Every Question We Have Been Asked About Biodiesel

 What does ASTM D6751 mean?

-ASTM (American Society for Testing and Materials) D6751 is the specifications for B100.
-This specification defines the properties of the biodiesel.
-The properties include things like flashpoint, sulfur ppm (parts per million), and other specifics that this biodiesel needs to be at in order to hit these standards (Source).
+Biodiesel to be sold in the United States must meet an industry standard which is ASTM D6751.
+ASTM (American Society for Testing and Materials) D6751 is the specifications for B100 or 100% Biodiesel.
+Biodiesel is usually blended with diesel fuel for retail sale.
+This specification defines the properties of the biodiesel from the refiner prior to sale to the public.
+The properties include things like flashpoint, water content, oxidative stability, sulfur ppm (parts per million), and other specifics that this biodiesel needs to be at in order to hit these standards (Source).

-Once a fuel is within all these properties it can be blended with diesel, which has its own ASTM standards, ASTM D975 (Source).
+Once a fuel is within all these properties it can be blended with diesel, which has its own ASTM standards, for more about ASTM D975 and other fuel specification concerns please see the Changes in Diesel Fuel – Technicians Guide for more and very in depth information.

 Can biodiesel be used in normal diesel engines? / Which cars use biodiesel?